 Be Our Guest Restaurant in Magic Kingdom is one of the most popular restaurants in all of Walt Disney World.
-It’s full of fancy food, beautiful theming, and things that can be a bit scary for young kids.
-Use these tips for eating at Be Our Guest Restaurant with young kids to make your experience a memorable, and not scary, one.
+It’s full of fancy food, beautiful theming, and fun experiences, especially for fans of the movie.
+This guide will help you make the most of your time plus give you some real reviews on the food and experience!

 When I was young, I LOVED to read, loved it so much my parents had to ground me from books, so I wouldn’t read.
 Seriously.
 That was almost as bad as when they took away my bed because I wouldn’t clean my room.

 My childhood was strange.

 So it’s probably no surprise that out of all of the princesses, Belle was one of my favorites.
 I can just imagine her sitting near the fountain reading one of these great young adult books or maybe a classic.

 My love for Beauty and the Beast was cemented when my dad surprised me when I was about 12 and took me to my very first real live musical – Beauty and the Beast at Kennedy Center.
 I was in awe.
 And I still have the sweatshirt in a box of keep forever somewhere stuff.

 Disney has done some incredible things with Beauty and the Beast in the past few years with the addition of the Be Our Guest restaurant in the Magic Kingdom.
 If you’ve never been, it’s a must-do next time you’re there.
 Get your reservation as early as possible because they book up fast.

 And if you can’t get one, try again 24 hours before the day you want to visit and you might get lucky.
 We picked up a reservation for our trip to Disney World 24 hours before and while it was a late night dinner (like 9PM), it was still an amazing experience.

 If you’ve already been to Be Our Guest, try one of the other Disney character dining meals I talk about in this post!